drumzjh/docs.particular.net/nservicebus/azure-storage-queues/configuration.md

 NOTE: This feature is not available in `NServiceBus.Azure.Transports.WindowsAzureStorageQueues` Versions 6 and below.

-## FIPS compliance
+## Hashing algorithms
 By default The Azure Storage Queues Transport uses `MD5` hashing algorithm for renaming queues when an entity name is too large.
-This algorithm is not FIPS compliant.
-If your solution requires FIPS compliance, you can enable renaming queues with `SHA1` hashing algorithm by specifing `UseSha1ForShortening` when configuring the `AzureStorageQueueTransport`:
+If your solution requires a stronger algorithm, you can enable renaming queues with `SHA1` by specifying `UseSha1ForShortening` when configuring the `AzureStorageQueueTransport`:

 snippet:AzureStorageQueueUseSha1InsteadOfMD5